VMBlakelock/saute-and-skewers-greekfood/README.md

   - Used for creating the wireframe mocks.

 - [Bootstrap](https://getbootstrap.com/)
-  - Researching carousel functionality, although wasnt used in the project.
+  - Researching carousel functionality, although wasn't used in the project.

 - [Codeacademy](https://www.codeacademy.com/articles/what-is-crud/)
   - Article referring to "what is CRUD and its uses".

 - [Google Fonts](https://www.fonts.google.com/basic-syntax/)
-  - Used for choosing inital font.
+  - Used for choosing initial font.

 - [Jshint](https://jshint.com/)
   - Validation testing of Javascript.